 ... seek ye first the kingdom of God, and his righteousness (Jesus, in Matthew 6:33)

 There are over 110 references to the kingdom in the four accounts of Jesus' life, in the books of Matthew, Mark, Luke and John.
 There are many more references in the other books of the Bible.
 The Kingdom of God, often referred to as the "kingdom of heaven" in the book of Matthew, was a central theme in Jesus' preaching.
 Jesus used many parables to teach about the kingdom, many of them illustrating what should be done in order to inherit it.

-Jesus made no promises about living in heaven forever; rather He promised eternal life and an inheritance in the kingdom of God.
+Jesus never promised we would go to heaven or live in heaven; rather He promised eternal life and an inheritance in the kingdom of God.
 The very first request in the "Lord's prayer" is for the Kingdom of God to come:

 Our Father which art in heaven, Hallowed be thy name.
 10. Thy kingdom come.
 Thy will be done in earth, as it is in heaven... (from Matthew 6:9,10)

 Unfortunately some have been confused by Jesus' statement, "the Kingdom of God is within you" (Luke 17:21).
 Clearly the verses above show the Kingdom of God will arrive on Earth in dramatic, visible, physical power.
 So how is it possible for the Kingdom to be "within you"?
 Here is the explanation: where God rules, there His Kingdom is.
 If He rules within you, then His Kingdom is indeed within you.
 And when Christ returns and rules the world, His Kingdom will indeed be established in full authority on Earth.